What is Bluebird?

 Why is Bluebird needed?

-In total, we work with around 1,000 people very year.
+In total, we work with around 1,000 people every year.

-The ongoing, and soon to worsen, Cost of Living Crisis is expected to push more local people into homelessness, so the affordable Supported Accommodation provided by Bluebird is needed more than ever.
+The ongoing, and soon to worsen, Cost of Living Crisis is expected to push more local people into homelessness, so the affordable Supported Accommodation and support provided by Bluebird is needed more than ever.

 HARP Floating Support Team Manager

-Bluebird will be managed by a team of dedicated HARP staff, fully trained in supporting people to overcome homelessness.
+Bluebird is managed seven days a week by a team of dedicated HARP staff, fully trained in supporting people to overcome homelessness.

-Our team will work with residents to build an action plan based on support, accommodation and meaningful activity, in order to provide a platform for moving away from homelessness and on to independence.
+Our team works with residents to build an action plan based on support, accommodation and meaningful activity, in order to provide a platform for moving away from homelessness and on to independence.